iifl-logo

 This segment comprises the design, manufacture, commissioning and marketing of power transformers; EPC projects for electrical substations including delivery, rectification, commissioning and servicing of transformers; and marketing of maintenance products.

-The revenue of the Power Systems segment increased by 4.3% compared to the previous year.
-Correspondingly, the segmental profit improved by 9.70% to 172.22 Crores from 156.99 Crores in the previous year.
+The revenue of the Power Systems segment increased by 25.95% compared to the previous year.
+However, the segmental profit declined by 3.80% to Rs.
+165.68 Crores from Rs.
+172.22 Crores in the previous year.

 Industrial Systems:

-Though the Magnet Technology Machines (MTM) business registered growth in the domestic as well as export markets, the in_ux of various imported brands has caused severe price competition adversely affecting profitability.
-Synchronous AC Servo motors manufactured in-house by the MTM business have been well received by the market.
+Though the Magnet Technology Machines (MTM) business continues to face headwinds in_ux of various imported brands, which has caused severe price competition adversely affecting profitability.
+Your Company continues to expand basket of Synchronous AC Servo motors manufactured in-house by the MTM business.

 SIGNIFICANT CHANGES IN KEY FINANCIAL RATIOS